 The $35 daily resort fee, while pricey, covers a slew of gotta-have-them extras including 2 beach chairs, towel service, a beach umbrella, 1 daily fitness or yoga class, and a shuttle service to the nearby Ritz-Carlton Golf Resort, Naples and its 2 championship golf courses.
 Parking is valet-only and costs $33 a day.

-Reward nights range from 70,000 to 100,000 Marriott Bonvoy points per night for a standard room, while paid rates average about $570.
+Reward nights range from 70,000 to 100,000 Marriott Bonvoy points per night for a standard room on average, while paid rates average about $570.

 The Ritz-Carlton, Grand Cayman may as well be its own private island.
 The resort sprawls across 144 acres of tropical paradise on Grand Cayman’s west coast — enough room to accommodate a small city’s worth of fun.